Yalalt/yalalt-exam-practical/README.md

-# Welcome to my practice exam 'yalalt-exam-practical'
+# Welcome to my practical exam mockup 'yalalt-exam-practical'
 When copying to your computer
 /> git clone [repository address]